dawood8080/jobsPage/README.md

 - Search job titles with debouncing
 - Filter job posts by sectors, countries, and cities
 - Pagination with 10 jobs per page
-- Responsive UI for optimal viewing experience
+- Responsive UI for an optimal viewing experience

 ## Usage